 Once the newly emerged flea has had its first blood meal, it can go long periods before eating again.
 Several months to a year is possible.

 Because conditions are better, there are more fleas during the summer than during the winter.
 Higher summer temperatures and humidity are better for flea growth.
 Preferred conditions are 27C-32C with 75-92% relative humidity.

 Fleas are very skillful at moving in fur.
-Because it is covered in backward facing hairs it can move very fast forwards.
-It is also covered in a tough exoskelleton that is extremely slippery.
+Because they are covered in backward facing hairs they can move very fast forwards.
+They are also covered in a tough exoskeleton that is extremely slippery.
 Another advantage a flea has is its flattened body which allows it to slip in between hairs.

 The adult flea is a fabulous athlete and can jump several feet in the air, but most jumps are about 18 inches.
 They have large back legs which helps in jumping and in propelling themselves in fur.

 In order to get rid of fleas not only do adult fleas need to be killed but the other forms, egg, larva, and pupa must also be eliminated.
 This is why it is so difficult to control fleas.
 My page on How to treat Fleas on cats